spacetelescope/jwst/docs/jwst/srctype/description.rst

 +-------------------+------------------------+----------+
 | NRS_IFU           | NIRSpec IFU            | POINT    |
 +-------------------+------------------------+----------+

+If the EXP_TYPE value of the input image is not in the above list, the default choice will be SRCTYPE="EXTENDED."

 For NIRSpec MOS exposures (EXP_TYPE="NRS_MSASPEC"), there are multiple sources per exposure and hence a single parameter can't be used in the